Febreze has been one of the most popular

 Acetaldehyde

-This chemical is linked to causing cancer to users.
+This chemical is linked to causing cancer in users.
 It is toxic to development and reproduction.
 It can also produce immunotoxin and become harmful to non-reproductive organs.

 BHT

 BHT is also known as a neurotoxin.
-It is an endocrine disruptor that causes immunotoxicity, non-reproductive organ system toxicity, irritation of the skin, eye, and lungs.
+It is an endocrine disruptor that causes immunotoxicity, non-reproductive organ system toxicity, skin irritation, eye and lungs.

 Fragrance

 It is one out of three ingredients disclosed in the product.
-However, it is still vague, and it can cause immunotoxin and allergies to the user.
+However, it is still vague and can cause immunotoxin and allergies to the user.

 Propylene Glycol

 It can cause cancer and allergies.
-It is toxic to the immune system, reproductive organ system, and it is classified as enhanced skin absorption, which can irritate the eye, skin, and lungs.
+It is toxic to the immune system and reproductive organ system, and it is classified as enhanced skin absorption, which can irritate the eye, skin, and lungs.

 Benefits Of Using Homemade Fabric Freshener

-With the dangers of using a chemically-infused Febreze, you will now be encouraged to switch to the use of all-natural products.
+With the dangers of using a chemically-infused Febreze, you will now be encouraged to switch to all-natural products.
 Luckily, you can create your Febreze spray and use it in almost all of the chores inside your home.
 Here are some of its benefits:

 Breathable